dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 *gui-elements/gui_attributes*:

 - `Searchbox`: Must be used with _hasLinkTo_ properties.
-Allows to search and enter a resource that the given resource should link to.
+Allows searching and enter a resource that the given resource should link to.
 It has one gui_attribute that indicates how many properties of the found resources should be indicated.
 It's mandatory!
     - _gui_attributes_: